iq-motion-control/iq-module-communication-doc/docs/manual/manual_stow.rst

 Low Power Hold reduces power consumption by switching between brake mode and actively attempting to hold the target position with the position controller depending on how far the module is from the target position.
 Brake mode consumes relatively little power, but only provides marginal resistance to moving out of position.
 Actively holding the position with the position controller forces the module back to its target position, but it consumes significantly more power in doing so.
-So, in Low Power Hold, the module goes into brake mode when it is close to its target position, and switches back to actively holding the target position when it is too far away from the target.
+So, in Low Power Hold, the module goes into brake mode when it is close to its target position, and switches back to actively moving to the target position when it is too far away from the target.
 Once the module is again close enough to its target, the module transitions back into brake mode.
-This trades off precisely maintaining the target position at all times for reduced power consumption.
+This reduces overall power consumption by allowing the module to spend more time in brake mode, with its relatively low power consumption, at the cost of allowing more possible error in the position at any given moment.

 This transitioning between braking and holding is defined by two configurable parameters: the *Low Power Hold Allowed Target Error* and the *Low Power Hold Max Brake Error*.